Whether you’re living full-time in your van or enjoy road-tripping in your RV, you might find yourself at times camping on the stealthy side.

 The legality of sleeping in your vehicle varies greatly by location, so you might want to do a quick search online to check the local laws before attempting to stay overnight in a new location.
 Even just the act of living in your vehicle is considered illegal in some parts of the US, most definitely making stealth camping illegal there too.

 If you’re on a road trip and driving through a town in the middle of nowhere, they might not mind if you decide to stay a few nights in your RV.
 It’s much easier to find legal overnight parking in smaller towns, especially at big stores like Walmart.

 But you’ll find that the opposite is true in high-density metropolitan areas and tourism hot spots.
 For the most part, these highly coveted locations have put in place laws to prohibit people from sleeping in their vehicles in certain areas in an attempt to deal with people without houses.

-In places like these, it’s common to hear stealth campers talk about the dreaded “knock.”
+In places like these, you need to watch out for the “dreaded knock.”
 This is the term used for when the police knock on your camper in the middle of the night.
 The best-case scenario is that they kindly ask you to move, but they may also hand you a ticket.
 Other times, you may simply wake up to a parking ticket or a resident’s nasty note on your windshield.

 Is Stealthing Safe?